Cannabis culture: Hippie

-Hip hop
+Hip-hop

-The denigration of hard drug use by inner city youth played a prominent role in the entrenchment of marijuana in the Hip-Hop culture.
+The denigration of hard drug use by inner city youth played a prominent role in the entrenchment of marijuana in hip-hop culture.
 Blunts are a favored method of consumption.
 Following Cypress Hill's debut and Dr. Dre's The Chronic, the early 1990s launched cannabis from taboo to commonplace among the scene.
 Songs featuring lyrics about plant, pot leaf imagery and nods to smoking accessories like Zig-Zag rolling papers, shifted the perspective of pot.
-“I think marijuana/weed was always part of the culture, it was just underground,” Sen Dog told Cuepoint.
+"I think marijuana/weed was always part of the culture, it was just underground," Sen Dog told Cuepoint.